AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring.md

 Imported content can be:

 * An HTML file with an incorporated style sheet
-* A .zip folder includingthat includes an HTML file, the style sheet (.css), and image files
+* A .zip folder that includes an HTML file, the style sheet (.css), and image files

 >[!NOTE]
 >